Explore the hidden valley of Nar and Phu and trek along the “off the beaten path” crossing through challenging high passes of Kang La (5280m)

-You can change money at a bank or the money exchange counter in cities like Kathmandu and Pokhara.
+You can change money at a bank or money exchange counter in Kathmandu.
 Many Tourist class Hotels have money exchange facilities.
-For Trekking, there are banks and exchange counters at major Tourist hubs in Everest and Annapurna regions like Namche, Lukla, Ghorepani and Jomsom.
-These days, there is availability of ATMs everywhere in Kathmandu, Pokhara and some major trekking hubs.
+For Trekking, there are some banks at Dharapani.
+These days, there is availability of ATMs everywhere in Kathmandu.

 Tips are appreciated by your support team after the completion of your trekking in Nepal.
 The amount depends on your budget and appreciation of their work.
 As a suggestion, we advise that you can allocate 5- 10 % of the total tour cost as tips.
 It is recommended that you talk to the members and hand it over individually as per the hierarchy on the last day of the trek.

 If you opt to join our ‘fixed departure trip’, you are likely to be joining people from different countries of any age group except minors.
 The size of group varies, minimum no of persons required to operate a trip is 2 the maximum is 15 people.